Tokky0120/VVVF-Simulator/README.md

 Simulates VVVF inverter sound on a PC.

 # Description
-This program is for the C# console app on VisualStudio.<br>
+This program is for the C# wpf app.<br>

 # Term of use
 You are **free** to use the code in this program.<br>
+Notice<br>
+- We don't take any responsibility for what you done with this appliation.<br>

 Please:<br>
 - Post the URL of this GitHub page<br>